calvinlfer/Kafka-Akka-HTTP-and-Akka-Streams-integration/README.md

-# Akka HTTP + Akka Streams + Akka Actors Integration Example
+# Akka HTTP + Akka Streams Integration Example
 This application reads from an existing Kafka topic from the earliest offset and streams the response over HTTP with the help of Server-Sent Events.